BREAKFAST Kinetic Art Studio

 World Skies, Purple Sunset

-Kinetic Artwork: Flip-Discs, software, camera, internal computer
+Kinetic Artwork: Flip-Discs, software, camera, internal computer, white or black frame

 This a Limited Edition Series of 8 in each of the following sizes:

 72” x 38” *Vertical or Horizontal

 Cerulean Gallery Dallas has a 38” x 38” on permanent exhibition for viewing.

 “World Skies, Purple Sunset” is an interactive kinetic artwork and real-time weather data visualization.
 This artwork is connected to a satellite and allows a collector to select any city in the world to visualize cloud cover, rainfall, and wind in real-time.
 The location of weather can be changed at any time through an enclosed password protected IP address.
 When someone is close and interacts with the artwork, a depth sensor sees them and replaces the visualization with a reflection of themselves.
 The contrast of their image changes based on the current cloud cover – similar to how the sun and clouds affect your appearance when outside.

 The dime-size electromagnet discs flip back-and-forth.
 One side of the discs is an ombre “sunset” of purples, oranges, and reds, and the opposite side of the discs are mirrors.